knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 > Note: You might notice that the comment in the pseudocode is indented (moved a few spaces to the right).
 This indentation is a convention in programming to show that a piece of code belongs to or is "inside" a specific section, in this case, the AssembleFuselage function.

 The beauty of this approach is that once this function is set up, we can call upon it multiple times with various inputs.
 If we need a large plane with 20 windows, we simply provide those specific details (arguments) when we call the function.
-It's like telling the assembly team to start a new project with a new set of blueprints.
+It's like telling the assembly team to start a new project with a new set of details.

 ### Function Call and its Arguments